Anselem8/Anselem8/README.md

 - 👋 Hi, I’m Anselem
-- 👀 I’m interested in the world of programming, both Front-end and back-end, Web3.0 and crypto.
+- 👀 I’m interested in the world of programming, both Front-end and back-end, Web3.0 and AI.
 - 🌱 Software Engineeering graduate.
-- 💞️ I’m looking to collaborate on preferably Front-end related work although I can also do backend
+- 💞️ I’m looking to collaborate on Front-end or Back-end
 - 📫 How to reach me on Linkedin: https://www.linkedin.com/in/anselem-ugorji-455b0b20b

 <!---